modelscope/data-juicer/MindGYM/README.md

 2. **Text-based Evaluation**

 We selected `GSM8K`, `MATH`, and `GPQA` for comprehensive evaluation.
 The `--eval_backend` is set to `Native`.
 Similarly, except for `GPQA` (`./eval/qw25/text-eval-2.sh`), where we set a limit of 300 due to time constraints, we conduct full evaluations on the other datasets (`./eval/qw25/text-eval-1.sh`), resulting in two separate scripts.

-(To avoid repetitive operations, can we ignore the time constraints and perform a full evaluation?
-It would take an additional 2-3 hours approximately.)

 Two points to note: